Investing in condos

 Advanced rent controls are not depressing condo long term investment, but the boundaries could shift investors to sell their units more quickly and more securely.

-According to stats, 30 percent of Toronto’s rental market was for condos, but this rate is rising year by year.
-More renters prefer to live in condos due to their limited budget and for their ease of living: Condo renters are not worried about maintenance, landscaping works, cleaning shared areas, plowing the snow etc.
+According to stats, 30 per cent of Toronto’s rental market was for condos, but this rate is rising year by year.
+More renters prefer to live in condos due to their limited budget and for their ease of living: Condo renters are not worried about maintenance, landscaping works, cleaning shared areas, ploughing the snow etc.

 The share of condo buyers is increasing as demand is going up.
 Even for first buyers, condos are turning to be more attractive. at first glance, it seems that condo owners should pay the maintenance fee every month and house or townhome buyers are not.
 This is only the tip of the iceberg.
 Stats show that house owners have more hidden costs than condo owners.
 The reason is very clear: when there is a need to fix a major problem in one of the house utilities, they call and pay much more than the time a professional property manager pays to plumber, electrician, painter etc.